STEMLive/stemlive.github.io/models/_sciences/maths.md

 ---
 ## What is mathematics?

-Mathematics is the study of numbers, calculations, shapes and equations, written using special notations and symbols.
+Mathematics is one of the oldest disciplines out there.
+It deals with numbers: their relationships with each other, their uses, their measurements and properties.